 I made a bunch of these flip stops for my panel saw.
 I used 1/4” x 1/2” aluminum bar stock offcuts I bought on ebay from a surplus dealer for very cheap.
 The brass 1/4-20 thumb nuts were bought from an ebay seller as well.
 I bought some t-bolts from Woodline USA (like toilet bolts) but these brass thumb nuts don’t fit them (regular 1/4-20 nuts do), so I used regular 1/4-20 hex head bolts and they work well, though perhaps sliding in the t-track a little less smoothly. ...

 I’ve been boo-hooing table saws for awhile now as a means of breaking up sheet goods due to the huge amount of floor space an accurate setup requires.
 Can you do it in a 2 car garage? sure, but you sacrifice a lot of footage and flexibility to the gods of full-sheet capacity.
-People here ask about making panel saws here and there and I keep bragging about my Striebig-inspired saw, really just a giant jig for a circular saw.
-Let me put my money where my mouth is and show the saw in...
+People here ask about making panel saws here and there and I’ve mentioned my Striebig-inspired saw design, really just a giant jig for a circular saw.
+Let me put my money where my mouth is and show the...

 A handful of people have asked me about building a similar outfeed table like mine and wondered how I supported the table/panel saw.
 Instead of trying to describe the mechanism, I thought I’d post a short video of my design (in action), that I used on my Outfeed Table and now on my Wall Mounted Panel Saw.
 Here's my Outfeed Table Here's my Wall Mounted Panel Saw To operate, I simply lift the table/panel to lock it into place and when I want to fold it down, I lift slightly on t...